TranPhucVinh/Cplusplus/Introduction/Function and variables/Template.md

-``template`` are expanded at compiler time.
+``template`` is used to pass data type as a parameter so that we don’t need to write the same code for different data types. ``template`` are expanded at compiler time.
 This is like macros.
 The difference is, the compiler does type checking before ``template`` expansion.
 The idea is simple, source code contains only function/class, but compiled code may contain multiple copies of same function/class.

 **Example**: Using ``template`` for data type